Trade Stock Indices

 NOW FSA has changed name FCA, & regulation details can bound from either FSA or FCA.

 FSA regulates all online brokers in United Kingdom, the official web site for FSA is https://www.fsa.gov.uk/ this website contains a list of brokers licensed in UK.
-FSA also registers other international firms & indices based firms from other countries that have an operating office within UK.
+FSA also registers other international firms & indices based firms from other countries that have an operating office within United Kingdom.
 To check whether the financial institution you're trading with is regulated in United Kingdom just go to FSA Register.

 German Federal Labor Market Authority (BaFin ) - Germany